My interest in photography started well over

 Black and white images and infra red are also

 areas which I will be exploring.
-Photographing people is
+Photographing people is something I would

-reportage style but something a bit different.
-Abstract images are also of
+something a bit different.
+Abstract images are also of interest to me and

-interest to me and some of the pictures on this site are bordering on this
+some of the pictures on this site are bordering on this (see

 If you